shuuji3/weblog/content/post/2023-10-14-install-gcloud-cli-on-gitpod.md

 ```

 After being authenticated and entering the authentication code, we can now use `gcloud` and can do whatever you would like to do with Google Cloud!

-## Gitpod template repository

-You can use this repository I created as a base repository: [shuuji3/gitpod-workspace-with-gcloud](https://github.com/shuuji3/gitpod-workspace-with-gcloud)

 ## References